Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 - see latest news : so I know what is currently happening in the magic world
 - access the shop : so I can purchase magic goods
 - see my previous shop order : so I know what I have previously brought

-#### Member

-As a member user I want to :
-- access to library : to see lectures I couldnt attend
 - put up an advertisement : to advertise my magic performance to the general public
 - edit my advert : to update my advert with my latest info
-- message group members : to chat with members outside of group meetings

 #### Admin Member